 However, the most helpful source and by far the most fun research was done using Dave Miller's archive of early Oak Ridge Journals when Bill Wilcox and I perused those old volumes reverently last Sunday afternoon.
 I hope you have enjoyed learning the ties the Oak Ridge Boys have to Oak Ridge as much as I have enjoyed writing about them!

-Get your tickets early to see the Oak Ridge Boys who are a featured group in Oak Ridge's 2007 Secret City Festival.
-They play Saturday night, June 16, 2007.
-You will be glad you did!
+The Oak Ridge Boys were a featured group in Oak Ridge's 2007 Secret City Festival.
+They played Saturday night, June 16, 2007.